VeriBlock/samples/pop/pop-api-client/csharp/README.md

+Note: This guide is outdated since the configuration endpoints no longer affect the configuration in the runtime.

 # VeriBlock PoP Miner API Client
 This sample demonstrates how a custom application might utilize the embedded HTTP API in a PoP miner to automate certain decisions.
 In doing so, the sample will demonstrate several of the API's available.
 For a complete list of available endpoints in the embedded API, please see this reference documentation: